Book Now

 Our second hostel

-We sit on the edge of Hathersage, a Peak District village set beneath the gritstone, with Stanage Edge an hour’s walk from the door and the Hope Valley railway station ten minutes the other way.
+We sit on the edge of Hathersage, a Peak District village set beneath the gritstone, with Stanage Edge an hour’s walk from the door and the Hope Valley railway station ten minutes the other way, around 25 minutes by train from Sheffield.

 Where you’ll stay